 County-paid Judicial Department employees are encouraged to report incidents of sexual harassment and/or ask questions about conduct that may be considered sexual harassment in confidence and without fear of retaliation.
 Employees should immediately report incidents of sexual harassment in the manner set forth below.
-This includes employees who think they have witnessed another county-paid Judicial Department employee being sexually harassed.
-Any county-paid Judicial Department employee bringing a good faith sexual harassment complaint or assisting in the investigation of a complaint will not be adversely affecting in terms and conditions of employment, nor discriminated against or discharged because of the complaint or assistance.
+This includes employees who think they have witnessed another county-paid Judicial Department employee being sexual harassment complaint or assisting in the investigation of a complaint will not be adversely affecting in terms and conditions of employment, nor discriminated against or discharged because of the complaint or assistance.